February 2014 · trade paper · $12 · 978-1-61873-063-3 | ebook · $9.95 · 978-1-61873-064-0

 Emma is spending the summer with her Scottish cousins—who are wonderful material for her attempt to win the School Prize for most interesting holiday diary.
-The cousins, lofty Andy, reserved Fiona, and fierce Roddy, are experimenting with their grandfather’s dilapidated old mini-submarine to see if they can find a monster in the family loch.
+The cousins, lofty Andy, reserved Fiona, and fierce Roddy, and “some sort of looker-after person called Miss Newcombe” are experimenting with their grandfather’s dilapidated old mini-submarine to see if they can find a monster in the family loch.

 Praise for Emma Tupper’s Diary: